rosenam/cirsium-2022/README.md

 Non-parametric analysis using parsimony was conducted with the command-line version of [TNT v.1.5](http://www.lillo.org.ar/phylogeny/tnt/).
 Scripts for running tree searches and calculating jackknife support values can be found [here]:

 ### Coalescent approach
-Using a coalesscent approach, individual gene trees were calculated, and a species tree is estimated from these results using [ASTRAL v.5.7.8](https://github.com/smirarab/ASTRAL).
+Using a coalescent approach, individual gene trees were calculated, and a species tree estimated from these results using [ASTRAL v.5.7.8](https://github.com/smirarab/ASTRAL).
 Individual genes trees were calculated using the non-parametric approach as described above (TNT), but can also be done with a parametric approach.
 Once each invidivual gene tree had been calculated, they were concatenated into a single file (use the cat command), and analysis was performed with ASTRAL.

 Example code:

 ```
 java -jar astral.5.7.7.jar -i concatenated.tre -o out.astral.tre
 ```
+## Variant calling
+I followed the following tutorial to call variants and create a VCF file for use in a population genomics analysis: (https://speciationgenomics.github.io/)